Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Experiments

 \subsection{Hyper-Parameter Analysis}

-In this section, we will analyze the impact of six hyper-parameters on the performance of the proposed BroadCF method, i.e., number of nearest users $k$, number of nearest items $l$, number of mapped feature groups $n$, mapped feature dimension $d_z$, number of enhanced feature groups $m$, and enhanced feature dimension $d_h$.
-When analyzing one parameter, the other parameters are fixed.
+In this subsection, we will analyze the effect of six hyper-parameters on the prediction performance of BroadCF, \textit{i.e.}, nearest user number $k$, nearest item number $l$, number of mapped feature groups $n$, mapped feature dimension $d_z$, number of enhanced feature groups $m$, and enhanced feature dimension $d_h$.
+When investigating one hyper-parameter, the other hyper-parameters are fixed.
+Due to the space limit, only the first four datasets are analyzed in this part of experiments, i.e., ml-la, Amazon-DM, Amazon-GGF and Amazon-PLG.
+Notice that the three Amazon datasets cover different degrees of sparsity, namely 99.90\%, 99.96\% and 99.98\%.
+And similar observations can be obtained on the remaining datasets.